-Please download a copy of our Colorado Auto Accident Guidebook to find out other questionable strategies that any insurance company (including American Family, State Farm, Farmers, Progressive, GEICO and USAA) may use to deny liability in your case.
+Please download a copy of our Colorado Auto Accident Guidebook to find out other questionable strategies that any insurance company (including American Family, State Farm, Farmers, Progressive, GEICO, and USAA) may use to deny liability in your case.

-Harmon vs. New, Denver District Court.
+Harmon vs. New, Colorado District Court.
 In this case, our client was rear-ended at low speed by a woman who claimed a “sudden-emergency” defense after a vehicle in front of her changed lanes.
-The Defendant’s insurance company, State Farm, also denied that the accident caused our client’s injuries and her need for subsequent shoulder surgery.
+Defendant’s insurance company, State Farm, also denied that the accident caused our client’s injuries and her need for subsequent shoulder surgery.
 Despite a clear rear-end accident and over $120,000.00 in accident-related medical treatment, State Farm tried to argue that the accident was our client’s fault and only offered $15,000.00.
-At trial, we were able to discredit State Farm’s expert witness and show the jury that the accident was caused by the Defendant’s failure to exercise reasonable care.
+At trial, we were able to discredit State Farm’s expert witness and show the jury that the accident was caused by Defendant’s failure to exercise reasonable care.
 Further, the jury agreed with our client, and her treating doctors, that all medical care was a direct result of this accident.
 They awarded our client over $200,000.00 including interest and costs.